-Protection and Affordable Care Act (45 C.F.R.
-Part 158).
-Such rules require individual and group health plans (other than self-funded health plans) to spend a minimum percentage of premium towards medical expense or "medical loss" (or else provide rebates to enrollees).
-Other expenses are generally considered "administrative" and not counted toward such minimum.
-For purposes of this alert, "medical expense" (or "medical loss") is defined primarily as "incurred claims" and certain quality improvement activities ("QIAs").
+• he new rules issued by the Centers for Medicare & Medicaid Services and Department of Health and Human Services regarding the calculation of the medical loss ratio (MLR) pursuant to the Patient Protection and Affordable Care Act (45 CFR Part 158) require individual and group health plans, other than selffunded health plans, to spend a minimum percentage of premium towards medical expense or "medical loss," or else provide rebates to enrollees.
+Other expenses are generally considered "administrative" and not counted toward the minimum.
+For purposes of this article, medical expense-or medical loss-is defined primarily as